evelynlove94/ICT2X01-TEAM14.github.io/README.md

 * **[Tan Fu Hui - 1700397](https://github.com/xxxx397)**: *Zebra Crossing Scenario, Tester*

 See also the list of [contributors](https://github.com/evelynlove94/ICT2X01-TEAM14.github.io/graphs/contributors) who participated in this project.

+## FAQ

+**If internet connection is required, does that mean it's multiplayer?**

+Unfortunately at its current development stage, CycleX is a single player simulation.
+Internet connection is required to be able to connect to some libraries for it to work.

+**Do I need any special equipment to run CycleX?**

+Not at all.
+You can run CycleX either from your laptop or mobile device.
+The only thing required is a VR-supported browser such as Chrome or Firefox.

+**How much does it cost?**

+Nothing!